 Mr. Stern was appointed as one of our directors and a director of Airobotics Ltd., an indirect subsidiary of the Company, on January 6, 2025.
 Mr. Stern has served as a General Partner and as the head of Portfolio Management of OurCrowd since April 2017 with responsibility for OurCrowd's global portfolio of over 250 active companies, including over 100 board and board observer nominations and led or participated in over 400 financing rounds for start-up and growth companies.
 Mr. Stern has over twenty years' experience working in Growth Equity and Venture Capital investing, predominantly with Israeli related companies.
 During his tenure at OurCrowd, Mr. Stern was appointed to the board of director of Airobotics Ltd. in November 2019 and later became Chairman of Airobotics Ltd in January 2021.
 In this capacity Mr. Stern led the initial public offering of Airobotics Ltd. on the Tel Aviv Stock Exchange, ultimately leading to the sale of Airobotics Ltd. to Ondas in January 2023.
 From February 2015 to April 2017, Mr. Stern served as Chief Financial Officer of Adgorithms, an Israel based AI marketing company, which Mr. Stern helped take public on the London Stock Exchange, raising over \$40 million to the company and its shareholders.
 From March 2013 to December 2014, Mr. Stern served as a Senior International Advisor to a leading U.S. family office.
 From January 2010 to December 2014, Mr. Stern served as a scout and advisor to a number of leading U.S. venture capital firms, and advised and managed large capital environmental projects for municipalities and government entities in Israel.
 From September 2002 to December 2009, Mr. Stern was a partner with Shamrock Holdings where he built the Israeli investing team and facilitated four initial public offerings of Shamrock's portfolio companies.
 Mr. Stern currently serves as Chairman of Blue Green Water Technology.
-Mr. Stern graduated from The Hebrew University of Jerusalem with a degree in Economics and his board experience makes him well-qualified to serve on our board of nominated to hold a directorship in any company with a class of securities registered pursuant to Section 12 of the Securities Exchange Act of 1934, as amended, (the "Exchange Act") or subject to the requirements of Section 15(d) of the Securities Act of 1933, as amended, or any company registered as an investment company under the Investment Company Act of 1940.
+Mr. Stern graduated from The Hebrew University of Jerusalem with a degree in Economics and from Columbia Business School with an MBA in Finance and Entrepreneurship.
+We believe Mr. Stern's experience in senior leadership positions at companies and his board experience makes him well-qualified to serve on our board of directors.